Mexican Agency for International Development Cooperation

 Mexico’s priority areas of development cooperation are education, health, environment and climate change, and science and technology.

 Geographic priorities are Central America; the rest of Latin America and the Caribbean; and developing countries of Asia-Pacific and Africa.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Joint collaboration between Mexico and other countries.
 Mexico pursues South-South and Triangular development cooperation as a main strategy.

-AMEXCID funds competitive grant-making programs jointly with partner countries in subject areas that sometimes include subject areas such as biodiversity, environmental management, urban environment, sustainable tourism, and others.
+Subject areas sometimes include subject areas such as biodiversity, environmental management, urban environment, sustainable tourism, and others.

 Additionally, AMCEXCID posts a form for organizations that want to propose projects of international cooperation with Mexico.